dev-chak-chak/CYCLEone/README.md

 # CYCLEone
 CYCLEone is a Scenario Engine.
 It is an open-source, cross-platform tool for end-to-end validation and verification of autonomous driving solutions.
-We made it to be flexible, middleware and data source-agnostic for efficient development of safe autonomous driving systems.
+We made it to be flexible, middleware and data source-agnostic for efficient development of robust autonomous driving systems.

 # CYCLEone Blueprint
 ![CYCLEone Blueprint](CYCLEone.png)

-# Motivation
+# Use Case
-We believe that the autonomous driving industry benefits from a diverse range of players co-creating value and collaborating to enhance safety and reliability.
-Multiple perspectives and expertise contribute to robust solutions, fostering innovation and addressing challenges collectively.
-Collaboration enables shared data, approaches, tools, and resources, creating a more comprehensive understanding of complex driving scenarios.
-With a multitude of players, the industry can iterate faster, uncovering pitfalls and refining technologies to ensure safer autonomous systems for widespread adoption.

-# Issues to be solved
 Ususally a software team has some production code to be tested; a simulation tool to emulate inputs to the code modules and to consume output(s); and some delivery/testing pipelines to execute tests periodically and automatically.
 CYCLEone is a simple-to-use scenario engine, that could effectively utilize all available computation power to execute test scenarios and check whether a module-under-test fullfills provided requirements.

 # Features
 * Variaty of data sources
   Use ROS bags, Cyber records, real-scale data
-* Variaty of metrics
-  Use your own metrics evaluation tool
-* Variaty of simulation tools
-* Autonomous driving platform-agnostic
+* Independent of autonomous driving platform in use
 * Flexibility
+  Use your own metrics evaluation tool, scneraio test approach: SIL/HIL/Simulator, etc.
 * Standardized Interface
-Eenable the consistent use of test cases and scenarios across different test instances and test environments throughout the development process and within homologation processes.
+  Enable the consistent use of test cases and scenarios across different test instances and test environments throughout the development process and within homologation processes.
 * Cross-platform
-  Use it on Mac, Linux or Windows
+ Mac, Linux, Windows
-* Open and extensible
+* Open-source and extensible
   Contains basic scenarios that can be complimented by your own: basic scenarios -> scenario database -> edge case database

 # CYCLEOne Overview